-Through winding diary entries, A Change of Time pieces together the life of a schoolteacher after her husband, the town doctor, passes away.
-Set in rural Denmark in the early 20th century, the entries form an intimate portrait of a woman rebuilding her identity.
-Her thoughts unravel in sudden bursts, followed by quiet meditation or the rhythmic passing of each day.
+A Change of Time pieces together the life of a schoolteacher after her husband, the town doctor, passes away.
+Set in rural Denmark in the early 20th century, the narrator’s journal entries form an intimate portrait of a woman rebuilding her identity.
+Her thoughts unravel in sudden bursts, followed by quiet meditation or the rhythmic passing of days.
 She writes, “Memory is like a sieve.
-Everything runs through it,” and indeed Ida Jessen’s prose conveys the constant feeling of falling through a sieve, grasping at each thought and gesture before they are lost.
-With quiet adamance, the narrator gives the reader room to think and breathe.
-She casts a furtive light or an unsettling silence, both attempting to find her voice and yearning for complete solitude.
+Everything runs through it,” and indeed Ida Jessen’s prose conveys the constant feeling of falling through a sieve, shaking each thought for its secret meaning.
+With a clear, unerring voice, the narrator gives the reader room to think and breathe.
+Ida Jessen’s every phrase swells with warmth and tenderness, turning over our deepest desires.